Your browser version is no longer supported, so you may experience issues while using this site.

 More often than not, you’ll be wearing your ring when you leave the house.
 Home and contents insurance is just that – insurance for your home and the items within it.
 But what happens when those items are outside the home?

 If you’d like to know your ring is covered for accidental loss, damage or theft while you’re at home or out and about, portable contents insurance may come in handy (it could even cover your camera, laptop or phone!).
-With AAMI Home and Contents Insurance, you can add this by selecting Unspecified Portable Valuables Cover as an optional extra.
+With AAMI Home and Contents Insurance, you can add this by selecting Unspecified Portable Valuables Cover as an Optional Cover.
 It even lets you specify items worth more than $1,000 on your policy, so if this sounds like your ring, you can cover it for its full value.

 What’s more, Portable Valuables Cover has your back if your ring is affected by an insured event anywhere in the world.
 This feature applies for up to 30 consecutive days, while your ring is being worn or kept in a secure safe.